hadley/adv-r/Functionals.md

 (We're using R's existing addition operator here, which does much more, but the focus in this section is on how we can take very very simple functions and extend them to do more).

 We really should also have some way to deal with missing values.
-A helper function will make this a bit easier -  if x is missing it returns y, if y is missing it returns x, and if both inputs are missing then it returns another argument to the function: `identity`.
-(We'll talk a bit later about while we've called it identity later).
+A helper function will make this a bit easier: if `x` is missing it should return `y`, if `y` is missing it should returns `x`, and if both `x` and `y` are missing then it should returns another argument to the function: `identity`.
+(We'll talk a bit later about while we've called it identity).
 This function is probably a bit more general than what we need now, but it will come in handy when you implement other binary operators.

 ```R
 rm_na <- function(x, y, identity) {